ahmadrafidev/DevBook/docs/api-design.md

 - **Clarity and Completeness**: I make sure that every endpoint is documented with possible requests, responses, and errors explained.
 - **Examples**: I include plenty of examples, as they are invaluable for developers trying to understand how to use the API.

+One of the great ways to do API Documentation is using [Swagger](https://swagger.io/).

 ## API Testing

 Testing is non-negotiable if I want my APIs to be reliable.
 Here’s my testing strategy: